The account of General Braddock’s expedition to Fort Duquesne in 1755:

-As the Duke of Cumberland’s intention was to ensure that the primary attack on the French was on Fort Duquesne, an unnecessary exercise, conducted through the least appropriate colony, Virginia, along Nemacolin’s Path, with a time consuming and militarily pointless road being constructed by the troops on the way, he needed a compliant and not very intelligent commander, with insufficient military experience to see that he was a dupe.
+As the Duke of Cumberland’s intention was to ensure that the primary attack on the French was on Fort Duquesne, an unnecessary exercise, conducted through the least appropriate colony, Virginia, along Nemacolin’s Path, with a time consuming and militarily pointless road constructed by the troops on the way, he needed a compliant and not very intelligent commander, with insufficient military experience to recognise that he was a dupe.

-Other personnel for the expedition were selected for their likely loyalty to Lord Albemarle: the deputy quartermaster-general Sir John Saint Clair was serving as an intelligence officer for Lord Albemarle in Flanders when appointed.
+Other personnel for the expedition were selected for their likely loyalty to Lord Albemarle: the deputy quartermaster-general, Sir John Saint Clair, was serving as an intelligence officer for Lord Albemarle in Flanders when appointed.
 Braddock’s aide de camp was another Coldstream officer, Robert Orme.
 The commodore appointed to command the Royal Naval squadron supporting the expedition was Lord Albemarle’s second son, Captain Augustus Keppel.

 Keppel’s orders directed him to land Braddock’s army in Virginia, taking it up the Potomac as far as possible in the direction of Will’s Creek.

 At the time of the final preparations for the expedition, Edward Braddock was based in Gibraltar, where he was colonel of the 14th Foot.
-Braddock received a summons to return urgently to London while cruising the Mediterranean in a Royal Navy ship.
+Braddock received a summons to return urgently to London, while cruising the Mediterranean in a Royal Navy ship.